Dimland/masa-exam_ianovskii/README.md

 To do this, we create a stored procedure with the required SQL query inside.
 And in the future, to execute SQL queries, we call the created procedure.

 13. **Git rebase** *=> 4 points*
+Git rebase is used to merge the changes of two branches.
+When we use git rebase we can rewrite a branch's commit history.
 14. **Generics** *=> 4 points*

 15. **Middleware** *=> 4 points*